fchb1239/PlayFab-Async-SDK/README.md

 # PlayFab Async SDK
 The PlayFab SDK, but async.
 Async functions are way easier to read and understand, and from my experience they are also more robust.
-PlayFabServerAPI and PlayFabClientAPI both support async functions too, so it's logical that it should exist for the client SDK.
+PlayFab C# SDK (for non-Unity applications) supports async functions, so it's logical that it should exist for the client SDK.

 Therefore, I made a codegen (software that generates code) that turned the PlayFabClientAPI into PlayFabAsyncClientAPI.
 However, you still need the normal SDK installed for this to function correctly.